Vitamin B12 Deficiency

 by Monique Kahn, MS, RD

 Vitamin B12 deficiency can occur when the body needs more vitamin B12 than it receives from the diet.
 Alternatively, the condition may occur when the body is unable to use the vitamin B12 from the diet.
 A shortage of vitamin B12 can lead to anemia.
-Anemia is the insufficient delivery of oxygen by red blood cells from the lungs to the cells of the body.
-The sooner this anemia is treated, the more favorable the outcome.
-If you suspect you have this condition, contact your doctor immediately.
+Anemia occurs when levels of red blood cells are abnormally low and there is insufficient delivery of oxygen by red blood cells from the lungs to the cells of the body.

 Risk Factors TOP